-In a 2022 Practice Advisory, ACOG updated their recommendations on hemoglobinopathies in pregnancy, noting that previously, recommendations for testing were based on race/ethnicity.
+In a 2022 (reaffirmed 2023) Practice Advisory, ACOG updated their recommendations on hemoglobinopathies in pregnancy, noting that previous, recommendations for testing were based on race/ethnicity.
 This strategy is no longer recommended because self-reported race/ethnicity is not always accurate in terms of genetic ancestry.
-Since about 1 in 66 individuals in the United States have a trait related to hemoglobinopathy, ACOG recommends offering hemoglobinopathy testing to all individuals planning a pregnancy or at the first prenatal visit if no prior testing for hemoglobinopathies has been performed.
-Following this model, individuals who are at-risk can receive important counseling regarding their genetic risk, explore potential options and make informed decisions.
+Since about 1 in 66 individuals in the United States have a trait related to hemoglobinopathy, ACOG recommends offering hemoglobinopathy testing (which may be performed using hemoglobin electrophoresis or molecular genetic testing) to all individuals planning a pregnancy or at the first prenatal visit if no prior testing for hemoglobinopathies has been performed.
+Following this model, individuals who are at-risk can receive important counseling regarding their genetic risk, explore potential options, and make informed decisions.

-In Committee Opinion 690 (2017a, reaffirmed 2023), ACOG states that if an expanded carrier screening test is to be considered, several of the following consensus driven criteria should be met:
+In Committee Opinion 690 (2017a, reaffirmed 2023), ACOG states that all individuals who are pregnant or considering pregnancy should be offered carrier screening for cystic fibrosis (CF), spinal muscular atrophy (SMA) and complete blood count and screening for thalassemias and hemoglobinopathies.
+If ECS is to be considered, several of the following consensus-driven criteria should be met:

-- The disorder should have a carrier frequency greater than 1 in 100 - The condition should have a well-defined phenotype, a detrimental effect on quality of life, cause physical or cognitive impairment, and have onset early in life - Diagnosis can be made prenatally to provide opportunities for antenatal intervention to improve perinatal outcomes such as changes in delivery management, and to educate parents about special needs after birth - Carrier screening panels should not include adult-onset conditions
+- The disorder should have a carrier frequency greater than 1 in 100. - The condition should have a well-defined phenotype, a detrimental effect on quality of life, cause physical or cognitive impairment, and have onset early in life. - Diagnosis can be made prenatally to provide opportunities for antenatal intervention to improve perinatal outcomes such as changes in delivery management, and to educate parents about special needs after birth. - Carrier screening panels should not include adult-onset conditions.

-ACOG advises that not all individuals who are at risk of the conditions screened will be identified through carrier screening and stresses the importance of genetic counseling for all individuals undergoing testing.
+ACOG advises that not all individuals who are at risk of the conditions screened will be identified through carrier screening and stresses the importance of genetic counseling for all individuals undergoing carrier screening.

-In ACOG Committee Opinion No. 691 (2017b, reaffirmed in 2023), carrier screening for the four diseases below was recommended for individuals of Ashkenazi Jewish descent:
+In ACOG Committee Opinion No. 691 (2017b, reaffirmed in 2023), carrier screening for the four diseases below was recommended for individuals of Ashkenazi Jewish (AJ) descent:

-- Canavan disease (1/6,400; 1/40)
+- Canavan disease (carrier frequency 1/40)

-- Cystic fibrosis (1/2,500-3,000; 1/29)
+- Cystic fibrosis (carrier frequency 1/29)

-- Familial Dysautonomia (1/3,600; 1/32)
+- Familial Dysautonomia (carrier frequency 1/32)

-- Tay-Sachs disease (disease incidence 1/3,000; carrier frequency 1/30)
+- Tay-Sachs disease (carrier frequency 1/30)

-The Committee Opinion points out that more comprehensive screening panels for individuals of Ashkenazi Jewish descent have been promoted by some experts, to include less-common diseases with carrier rates from 1/15 to 1/168.
+The Committee Opinion points out that more comprehensive screening panels for individuals of AJ descent have been promoted by some experts, to include less-common diseases with carrier rates from 1/15 to 1/168.
 These include:

 - Bloom syndrome

 - Familial hyperinsulinism

 - Fanconi anemia

 - Gaucher disease

 - Glycogen storage disease

 - Joubert syndrome

 - Maple syrup urine disease

 - Mucolipidosis type IV

 - Niemann-Pick disease

 - Usher syndrome

-When only one partner is of Ashkenazi Jewish descent, that individual should be offered screening first, and if found to be a carrier, the other partner should then be offered screening.
+When only one partner is of AJ descent, that individual should be offered screening first, and if found to be a carrier, the other partner should then be offered screening.
 Of note; carrier frequency and detection rate in non-Jewish individuals are unknown for the majority of disorders discussed above, so accuracy in predicting risk is likely reduced.